 Oxycodone vs OxyContin - What's the difference?

-What are the similarities and differences between oxycodone and Oxycontin?
+What are the similarities between oxycodone and Oxycontin?

 Which is more effective?
 Oxycodone or Oxycontin?

-What are the side effects of oxycodone and Oxycontin?
+Are there any differences in side effects between oxycodone and Oxycontin?

-- An increased risk of seizures in people with seizure disorders
+Oxycodone and Oxycontin may also increase the risk of seizures in people with seizure disorders.

-- Respiratory depression (suppressed breathing), which may be fatal or life-threatening.
-The risk is greatest during the first 24 to 72 hours after drug initiation, after a dosage increase, or with overdosage.
-Children, the elderly, the frail, or those with pre-existing respiratory disease are more at risk.
+Respiratory depression is more likely to happen during the first 1 to 3 days of oxycodone or Oxycontin treatment, after a dosage increase, or if too much oxycodone or Oxycontin is taken.
+Children, the elderly, the frail, or those with pre-existing respiratory conditions are more at risk.
+Respiratory depression can be life-threatening or cause death.

-Abrupt discontinuation of either oxycodone or Oxycontin in a person who has become physically dependent on it may lead to a withdrawal syndrome and symptoms such as restlessness, pupil dilation, watery eyes and a runny nose, sweating, muscle aches, insomnia, irritability, and gastrointestinal complaints.
+Stopping either oxycodone or Oxycontin suddenly in a person who has been taking it a while and become physically dependent on it may lead to withdrawal symptoms such as restlessness, pupil dilation, watery eyes and a runny nose, sweating, muscle aches, insomnia, irritability, and gastrointestinal complaints, such as abdominal pain, nausea, vomiting, or diarrhea.
 Babies born to mothers who are physically dependent on oxycodone or Oxycontin will also be physically dependent.

 - antibiotics, such as clarithromycin and erythromycin